-What is the 'Five Eyes' intelligence pact?
+What is the Five Eyes intelligence pact?

 That intelligence was "previously shared only with the Five Eyes countries," the official said.

-Many other relationships tend to be bilateral, and based on barter -- one side gives information in exchange for something else.
+Many other relationships tend to be bilateral and based on barter -- one side gives information in exchange for something else.

 But Five Eyes is "more of a trust economy -- you can go to a bar and order a drink on credit," Gustafson said.